First believed case of 'community spread' coronavirus in NY

-The New Rochelle man in his 50s with an underlying respiratory illness is hospitalized in serious condition at New York-Presbyterian/Columbia in Washington Heights .
+The New Rochelle man in his 50s with an underlying respiratory illness is hospitalized in severe condition at New York-Presbyterian/Columbia in Washington Heights, the New York City Health Department said.

 Initial review of his travel does not suggest any direct connection to China or any country on the watch list.
 He did travel to Miami and Israel during the past few months, but not during the two week incubation period.